Lee Iacocca: 1979 Chrysler bailout

-1995 "Return" to Chrysler
+1995 return to Chrysler

-In 1995, Iacocca assisted in billionaire Kirk Kerkorian's hostile takeover of Chrysler, which was ultimately unsuccessful.
+In 1995, Iacocca helped billionaire Kirk Kerkorian attempt a hostile takeover of Chrysler, which was ultimately unsuccessful.
 The next year, Kerkorian and Chrysler made a five-year agreement which included a gag order preventing Iacocca from speaking publicly about Chrysler.

 In July 2005, Iacocca returned to the airwaves as Chrysler's pitchman, along with celebrities such as Jason Alexander and Snoop Dogg, to promote Chrysler's "Employee Pricing Plus" program; the ads reprise the "If you can find a better car, buy it" line, Iacocca's trademark of the 1980s.
 In return for his services, Iacocca and DaimlerChrysler agreed that his fees, plus a $1 donation per vehicle sold from July 1 through December 31, 2005, would be given to the Iacocca Foundation for type 1 diabetes research.

-Chrysler's 2009 bankruptcy
+Chrysler bankruptcy

 In an April 2009 Newsweek interview, Iacocca reflected on his time spent at Chrysler and the company's current situation.
 He said:

 Because of the Chrysler bankruptcy, Iacocca lost part of his pension from a supplemental executive retirement plan, and a guaranteed company car during his lifetime.
 The losses occurred after the bankruptcy court approved the sale of Chrysler to Chrysler Group LLC, with ownership of the new company by the United Auto Workers, the Italian carmaker Fiat and the governments of the United States and Canada.

 Other work and activities

 Books

-In 1984, Iacocca co-authored (with William Novak) an autobiography, titled Iacocca: An Autobiography.
+In 1984, Iacocca co-wrote an autobiography with William Novak: Iacocca: An Autobiography.
 It was the best selling non-fiction hardback book of 1984 and 1985.
-The book used heavy discounting which would become a trend among publishers in the 1980s.
+The book used heavy discounting, which would become a trend among publishers in the 1980s.
 Iacocca donated the proceeds of the book's sales to type 1 diabetes research.

-In 1988, Iacocca co-authored (with Sonny Kleinfeld) Talking Straight, a book meant as a counterbalance to Akio Morita's Made in Japan, a non-fiction book praising Japan's post-war hard-working culture.
+In 1988, with Sonny Kleinfeld, Iacocca co-authored Talking Straight, a book meant as a counterbalance to Akio Morita's Made in Japan, a non-fiction book praising Japan's post-war hard-working culture.
 Talking Straight praised the innovation and creativity of Americans.

 On April 17, 2007, Simon & Schuster published Iacocca's book, Where Have All the Leaders Gone?, co-written with Catherine Whitney.